15 Feb 4 Leading Mobile Ad Types Of 2017: Banner Ads Still Exist!

 It sounds crazy that with all the above attractive elements for mobile advertising, banner ads are still seen in many apps.
 But why many app owners still keep them?

 - Became a Habit

 After investing so much time and effort in developing an app, owners don’t have resources anymore to search for suitable ad types.
 They go with the handiest solution.

 - Cheapest Ad Format

 When you have almost no money for investing in ads, you look for methods according to your budget.
 You just need to be careful with the way you create the ad.
-You have to choose high – quality images, pleasant colors and avoid adding too much text.
-The vital element inside banner ads remains call to action.
+You have to choose high – quality images, pleasant colours and avoid adding too much text.
+The vital element inside banner ads remains a call to action.

 - Easy to Implement